abinit/abinit/doc/tutorial/gwr_intro.md

-The AC enables access to the full frequency dependence of $\Sigma_\nk$ and $A_\nk$ at a substantially reduced computational cost with respect to e.g. the countour deformation method used in the conventional approach in which several points are needed to accurately capture the sharp features in the Green's function $G(\omega)$, and the screened interaction $W(\omega)$ along the real-frequency axis. though the accuracy of the results now depends on the stability of the AC procedure.
+The AC enables access to the full frequency dependence of $\Sigma_\nk$ and $A_\nk$ at a substantially reduced computational cost with respect to e.g. the countour deformation method used in the conventional approach in which several points are needed to accurately capture the sharp features in the Green's function $G(\omega)$, and the screened interaction $W(\omega)$ along the real-frequency axis, The price to pay is that in GWR the accuracy of the results now depends on the stability of the AC procedure.

 !!! important

-    Although GWR exhibits better scaling with [[natom]], it is worth noticing that the standard implementation makes better use of symmetries [[cite:Aulbur2001]] to reduce the number of points in the BZ summation (see [[symchi]] and [[symsigma]])
-    Consequently, the standard code is still competitive and can be faster than GWR in the case of high symmetric systems.
+    Although GWR exhibits better scaling with [[natom]], it is worth noticing that the standard implementation makes better use of symmetries [[cite:Aulbur2001]] to reduce the number of points in the BZ summation (see [[symchi]] and [[symsigma]]) Consequently, the standard code is still competitive and can be faster than GWR in the case of high symmetric systems.

 ## Input variables